Skip to main content

 7. Ecosystem Integration

 The Influence Model supports many partner ecosystem pillars.
-During Strategize, it helps define partner roles.
+During Strategize, the model helps define partner roles.
 In Recruit, it attracts partners seeking diverse compensation.
 For Onboard and Enable, it clarifies expected behaviors.
 The model strengthens Market and Sell efforts by rewarding co-selling and early engagement.
 It complements Incentivize by offering varied reward types.
-Finally, it helps Accelerate growth by driving more partner investment.
-Deal registration can be tied to influence points.
-This encourages partners to register leads early.
+Finally, the model helps Accelerate growth by driving more partner investment.
+Deal registration can be tied to influence points, encouraging partners to register leads early.

 8. Conclusion

 The Influence Model represents a modern approach to channel partner engagement.
-It acknowledges the full spectrum of partner contributions.
-This includes activities that precede a final sale.
+It acknowledges the full spectrum of partner contributions, including activities that precede a final sale.
 By rewarding these efforts, companies build stronger partner relationships.
-They also foster a more committed partner ecosystem.
-This leads to improved channel sales performance.
+They also foster a more committed partner ecosystem, leading to improved channel sales performance.

 Implementing this model requires clear definitions and robust tracking.
-It values every step partners take to guide customers.
-This strategic shift benefits both vendors and partners.
-It creates a truly collaborative and profitable environment.
+Valuing every step partners take to guide customers, this strategic shift benefits both vendors and partners, creating a truly collaborative and profitable environment.

 Context Notes